 Example 2: Corporate Document Management

 A company needs secure, versioned document storage with complex access controls and audit trails.
-Traditional cloud storage provides the necessary security, compliance, and management features.

 Architecture: S3 with versioning enabled, IAM for access control, CloudTrail for auditing, Lambda for document processing.